yiro0/yiro0/README.md

 ## 👨‍💻 About Me

 + 🎓 I'am a third year engineering Student in **Computer Science** at **Silesian University of Technology**
-+ 📍 Based in **Gliwice - Silesia, Poland**
-+ 💬 Passionate about systems programming, game development, and full-stack projects
++ 💬 Passionate about systems programming, game development, and crafting slick desktop apps
 + 📈 Currently exploring backend technologies, cloud services and tinkering with operating systems
 + 🎲 Fun fact — outside of code, I'm probably tweaking my Linux rice at 3AM for the 14th time this week...